Rita Klímová: Dissident

 Like many prominent academics who supported the Prague Spring, Klímová found it all but impossible to have a livelihood for much of the Normalization era.
 She eventually found work as a translator, but lost that job in 1977 after her father, who had also become disillusioned with Communism, signed Charter 77.
-Years later, she said that she wanted to sign as well, but Mlynář (who had divorced her in 1967) told her they didn't want her signature.
+Years later, she said that she wanted to sign as well, but Mlynář (who had divorced her in 1967) told her they did not want her signature.

 During the 1970s and 1980s, she became one of the more prominent Czechoslovak dissidents, and one of the main contacts between the dissidents and the Western media.
 She frequently hosted meetings of dissident economists in her apartment.
-One of the attendees was future Czech prime minister and president Vaclav Klaus.
+One of the attendees was future Czech prime minister and president Václav Klaus.
 By this time, she had become convinced of the need to adopt a market economy; she wrote many samizdat articles on economic matters under the pen name "Adam Kovář"—Czech for Adam Smith.

 She became a household name during the Velvet Revolution, when her longtime friend Václav Havel asked her to translate for him.
 Havel was looking for someone who could convey Civic Forum's message to English-speaking audiences.
 Havel believed that since Klímová spoke American English, she'd play very well with American audiences.
 Havel himself spoke very good English, but thought his accent would be too thick for English speakers to understand.
 She was actually the first person to coin the term "Velvet Revolution."

 Ambassador to the United States

-Just months after the collapse of the Communist government, newly sworn-in Foreign Minister Jiří Dienstbier, another longtime friend, asked Klímová to become the new government's ambassador to the United States, even though she had no diplomatic experience.
+Just months after the collapse of the Communist government, newly sworn in Foreign Minister Jiří Dienstbier, another longtime friend, asked Klímová to become the new government's ambassador to the United States, even though she had no diplomatic experience.

 During her tenure, she did much to win support for the democratizing regime.
 She resigned in August 1992, four months before her country's breakup.